Complete Matched Asymptotic Expansions for Velocity Statistics in Turbulent Channels: Conclusions and some speculations

-The asymptotic expansions in sections \ref{sec3}-\ref{sec6} provide optimal descriptions of all first and second order moments in turbulent channel flow obtained from current DNS, as the Reynolds stress $\langle uv\rangle$ is easily obtained from $\Xi$ and the mean momentum equation, as shown in figure \ref{Fig15}.
-The inverse, however, i.e. obtaining $\Xi$ from $\langle uv\rangle$ and the momentum equation, is not possible with the currently available DNS, as shown by \citet[][fig. 4]{Monk24}, and one to two additional significant digits would be required beyond $y \approx 50$ to remedy the situation.
+The composite asymptotic expansions in sections \ref{sec3}-\ref{sec6} provide the first rigorous MAE descriptions of all first and second order moments in turbulent channel flow obtained from current DNS, strongly supports the ``CS'' scaling of \citet{chen_sreeni2021,chen_sreeni2022,chen_sreeni2023} for $\langle uu\rangle$ and $\langle ww\rangle$, and complements it with the new $1.31 - 1.18\,Y^{-5/4}$ overlap for $\langle vv\rangle$.
+Only the Reynolds stress $\langle uv\rangle$ has not been analyzed here, as it is easily obtained from the mean indicator function $\Xi$ and the mean momentum equation, as shown in figure \ref{Fig15}.
+The inverse, however, i.e. obtaining $\Xi$ from $\langle uv\rangle$ and the momentum equation, is not possible with the currently available DNS, as shown by \citet[][fig. 4]{Monk24}, and one to two additional significant digits will be required beyond $y \approx 50$ to remedy the situation.

-Next, a comment is necessary on the asymptotic sequence used throughout this study, which progresses in 1/4 powers of $\Reytau$, while several authors \citep[for instance][]{Pirozzoli_2024} have advocated various correlations with ``odd'' powers of $\Reytau$.
-The important difference is that these ``odd'' powers have been proposed to fit \textit{total} quantities, while in the present study the $n/4$ powers of $\Reytau$ represent the scaling of \textit{individual terms in asymptotic expansions}.
-At any rate, it is difficult to imagine how complex conservation laws, such as Reynolds stress transport equations, could be balanced order by order with ``odd'' powers of $\Reytau$ already in the expansions of the most basic turbulence quantities, but the question remains open.
+Next, a comment on the choice of multiples of $\Reytau^{1/4}$ for the present inner asymptotic expansions of turbulent stresses is required, whereas several authors \citep[for instance][]{Pirozzoli_2024} have advocated various correlations with ``odd'' powers of $\Reytau$.
+An important point is that these ``odd'' powers have been proposed to fit \textit{total} quantities, while in the present study the $n/4$ powers of $\Reytau$ represent the scaling of \textit{individual terms in asymptotic expansions}.
+At any rate, the restriction to powers in multiples of $(1/4)$ have not compromised the quality of the present asymptotic expansions.
+Furthermore, it is difficult to imagine how complex conservation laws, starting with the Reynolds stress transport equations, could be balanced order by order with expansions of the most basic turbulence quantities in terms of ``odd'' powers of $\Reytau$, but the question remains open.